JanHRDressler/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 				3. Use descriptive activity names to name the activities in the data set
 				4. Appropriately label the data set with descriptive variable name

-				- If your working directory ontains the unzipped folder UCI HAR Dataset it does the following to make that happen
+				- If your working directory contains the unzipped folder UCI HAR Dataset it does the following to make that happen
 					- Reads train data
 					- Reads test data
 					- Reads labels